swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 documenting the process, tracking changes, and making the model accessible to others.

-In this chapter, you will:
+In this chapter, you will learn how to:

 1. Set up the project directory;
 2. Acquire the codebase;